joe061005/Coupon_App_Backend/README.md

 3. enter 'sails lift' and then enter '1'
 4. open a new terminal and enter 'ngrok http 1337'
 5. copy the link starting with 'https://' and paste it to the file (Android: values -> strings.xml -> <string name="baseURL">PASTE THE LINK </string>) (iOS: ContentView -> baseURL)
+6. Login to the system with username 'member2' and password '123456'

 # project